GazalaS/StockIt/README.md

 # StockIt
 A text based user interface via command line to maintain a Grocery List.
-1. Allow user to create a Grocery List by adding new Items.
+* Allow user to create a Grocery List by adding new Items.
-2. Assign them Quantity, Status and PurchaseByDate.
+* Assign them Quantity, Status and PurchaseByDate.
-3. Choose a category they might belong to.
+* Choose a Category they might belong to.
-4. Modify an Item on the list.
+* Modify an Item on the list.
-5. Remove the Item from the list.
+* Remove the Item from the list.
+* Show the Grocery List filtered by current date and sorted by status.
+* Show the Grocery List filtered on status and sorted on Date.
-6. Save the current Grocery List to file.
+* Save the current Grocery List to File.
-7. The restore the Grocery List when application restarts.
+* Restores the Grocery List when application restarts.

 ## Class Diagram:
 ![Class Diagram](../master/doc/StockIt_Class_Diagram.png)